Navid200/xDrip/docs/Remove-transmitter.md

 ## Removing a G6 transmitter without damaging the sensor
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> Remove G6 transmitter

 Under normal circumstances, after you peel off the sensor with the transmitter inside, you can open the sensor, remove the transmitter and throw away the sensor.
+You will not be able to continue to use the sensor then.
 This guide explains how you can remove the transmitter leaving the sensor intact and still attached to you.

+If you need to do that, don't touch the contacts on the transmitter or sensor and avoid wearing tight clothing over the sensor, while you keep the transmitter out, so that [Petroleum jelly](./Petroleum-jelly-in-Dexcom-G6-Sensor.md) is not accidentally wiped away.

 A G6 transmitter is shown in the following figure, in which the sensor prong latch is marked.
 ![](./images/g6-tx-side-2.png)